GS-4928/GS-4928.github.io/_posts/2024-06-01-Football-Tracking.md

 # Project Overview  <a name="overview-main"></a>

-I wanted to learn more about object detection as a field of computer vision, seeing how it has evolved and what some of the current approaches are.
-As I'm a long suffering football fan, I thought that I would combine the two of these into a project!

-We move through different data sets within this project, starting off with a kaggle data set of Bundesliga clips before settling on a labelled dataset from RoboFlow, an open source community for all things computer vision.
+We move through different data sets within this project, starting off with a kaggle data set of Bundesliga clips before settling on a labelled dataset from RoboFlow, an open source community for all things computer vision and object detection.
 Once our data is decided upon, we can utilise it to train up our YOLOv5 model, a model purpose built for real time object detection and the precision of its detections.

-After the model has been trained, we can begin to write some python code to create classes and functions to successfully turn a blank video clip of a football match into a fully annotated, gameified visual experience!
+After the model has been trained, we can begin to write some python code to create classes and functions to successfully turn a blank video clip of a football match into a fully annotated scouting clip that has scope for further development!

 <br>